dmuf/Password-Strength-Checker/README.md

 ☑️ Add Gui

-❌ Add Password generator
+✅ Add Password generator

-❌ Check pwned and other sites to check if password was leaked in an breach
+☑️Check pwned and other sites to check if password was leaked in an breach

-❌ Option to exit the loop
+✅ Option to exit the loop